jtablesaw/tablesaw/docs/userguide/columns.md

     summary()
     sortAscending()
     sortDescending()
+    append(value)                   // Appends a single value
     append(Column)                  // Appends the data in other column to this one

 These operations are available on nearly all column types, including date columns.
 Each operates on an entire column.
 To operate on the values of a column, you have two choices.
 You can work with individual values, or use column-wise operations to work with all the values in a column in the same way.
 To work with individual values, you can just iterate over the column:

-    List<LocalDate> weekLater = new ArrayList<>();
+    DateColumn weekLater = DateColumn.create("Week Later");
     for (LocalDate date: dates) {
-       weekLater.add(date.plusDays(7));
+       weekLater.append(date.plusDays(7));
     }

 Just about anything you can do with an individual LocalDate you can do with an entire DateColumn, using column-wise operations.
 For example, the above loop could be written as:

-    DateColumn dc = dates.plusDays(7);
+    DateColumn weekLater = dates.plusDays(7);

-with the difference being that the result is a new DateColumn, rather than a List.
 This is an example of a mapping function.
 You can see the full list of date mapping functions in the interface DateMapUtils, most of the methods deal with adding and subtracting units of time (days, weeks, months, etc), and calculating the column-wise differences between two date columns.

 ### Filtering